-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Colombia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in France.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Austria.

 This Recommendation provides clear and effective guidance on how to implement a public procurement system that uses state-of-the-art tools and techniques to use public funds sustain-ably and efficiently.

 One of the more startling findings in the OECD Foreign Bribery Report, is that some level of corporate management was involved in over 50% of the cases sanctioned.
 This paper by Leah Ambler, published in the Journal of Business Compliance (01/2015), examines what went wrong and why from a corporate governance and compliance perspective.

 El Gobierno de México solicitó a la OCDE un Estudio sobre Políticas de Integridad, concentrado en el combate a la corrupción, la prevención de conflictos de interés y la integridad en el servicio público.

 The Government of Mexico have requested an OECD Integrity Review focusing on anti-corruption, conflict of interest prevention and integrity in the public service.